The objectives of the ICOMOS-UK Cultural Tourism Committee (CTC) are to:

 To ensure that these principles are translated into practice, the members of CTC provide a complementary range of expertise that includes:

-Its members are: Brian Ayers, Ian Baxter, Sharon Brown, Kelley Christ, Anne Fletcher, Joanna Karmowska, Helen Lloyd, Sue Millar, Aylin Orbasli, David Rudling, Steve Shaw (Chair), Martin Stancliffe, Simon Woodward.
+Its members are: Brian Ayers, Ian Baxter, Sharon Brown, Kelley Christ (Vice Chair), Anne Fletcher, Joanna Karmowska, Helen Lloyd, Andrew McKean, Sue Millar, Aylin Orbasli, David Rudling, Steve Shaw, Martin Stancliffe, Simon Woodward (Chair).

 Over the past five years, CTC has organized a series of well attended seminars informed by leading experts in cultural tourism.
 These have stimulated in-depth discussion of the principles expressed in the Norwich Accord (2009) and how they can be translated into practice, in particular ‘significance’ or ‘spirit’ of place in conservation and interpretation, and the challenge of managing complex and sometimes problematic relationships between diverse ‘stakeholders’ and interest groups.